ericwhyne/darpa_open_catalog/README.md

 darpa_open_catalog
 ==================

+# This site is no longer in use, please contact your DARPA program manager to post content to the DARPA Open Catalog.

-Data collaboration repository for the DARPA open catalog project.
+The former data collaboration repository for the DARPA open catalog project.

 Here is the code that turns this into a web page and generates code statistics: